8 Coffee Barista Skills: How to Elevate Your Coffee Game

 This course helps you to understand the different ways cross-contamination can spread, what certain allergies do to certain people, and give your customers a fear-free experience.

-People with fatal food allergies tend to find one place that they can trust to prepare their food and drinks safely, and then stick with it from that point onward (take it from someone who was almost served almond milk in a cappuccino while being deathly allergic to it).
+People with fatal food allergies tend to find one place that they can trust to prepare their food and drinks safely and then stick with it from that point onward (take it from someone who was almost served almond milk in a cappuccino while being deathly allergic to it).

 Apart from certification, you need to have some form of hands-on experience.